MicrosoftDocs/entra-docs/docs/external-id/customers/concept-user-attributes.md

 ms.topic: conceptual
 ms.date: 03/08/2024

-#Customer intent: As a dev, devops, IT admin, I want to learn about the built-in user profile attributes that I can collect from the user during sign-up, and how Microsoft Entra External ID for customers extends user profile attributes by using custom user attributes.
+#Customer intent: As a developer, devops, IT admin, I want to learn about the built-in user profile attributes that I can collect from the user during sign-up, and how Microsoft Entra External ID for customers extends user profile attributes by using custom user attributes.
 ---

 # User profile attributes